Carlos Armando Hernandez

 As faculty at the California State University, Northridge and Universidad Autonoma de Baja California, Tijuana, Carlos designed and implemented courses on History, Chicana/o Studies, Globalization Studies, & International Relations.

-Carlos also serves as a Pro Bono expert witness for Southwestern Law School's Immigration Clinic.
+Carlos also serves as a Pro Bono Country Consultant for Southwestern Law School's Immigration Law Clinic.

 Legal Advisory, The Impact of Narco-violence on Mexican Immigrant Claims for Immigration Relief, Pro Bono Expert Witness Paper.